 "Can you really take issue with pretty pictures of happy girls having fun?
 Is it really objectification if the object in question appears so deeply satisfied?
 Even objectification must be viewed, well, objectively.
 Yes, many men have enjoyed reducing us women to sexual fantasies or subjecting us to brief, lusty glares, but those men can’t parlay fantasies and glares into fame and fortune, can they?"

 Feminists can (and should) examine the cultural impact of media on attitudes towards women, even if those women appear to enjoy their participation.
-Feminists should also be questioning in the assumption that just because an activity was "freely" chosen, that the choice was entirely uncoerced.
+Feminists should also be questioning the assumption that just because an activity was "freely" chosen, the choice was entirely uncoerced.
 Lemieux herself admits that fame and success were primary motivations of Playboy models.
 Under capitalism, especially in the 70s, women had few options to become independently successful or wealthy.
 If nude modeling presented that rare opportunity, that does mean the choice was uninfluenced by patriarchy.
 Patriarchy created the situation in the first place.
 Women, as always, are just doing what we need to play the game.

 Lemieux's assertion that men do not benefit from this objectification is laughable, coming from Playboy--an empire built and owned, originally, by a single man on the backs (or breasts) of women.
 Further, men clearly do benefit from a culture of female objectification by an increase in sexual access to women.
 In fact, this has been the entire goal of the sex positivity movement--to increase male sexual access.